 This may sound familiar if you’ve been reading along with our recent series on Basic Sales Skills.
 Body language expert Vanessa Van Edwards also believes that in order to sell effectively, every artist must find their own brand of charisma.

 Once you’ve ingratiated yourself with your potential collector through your own charisma and storytelling, you can then educate them about your art: how do you make it?
 What inspires you?
 And most important of all: why do they NEED your art on their walls?
+(All of this stuff should be going into a killer sales page on your website too.)

 You don’t have to have any door-to-door selling experience to make a killing selling your art both online and in person.
 But in spite of his humble beginnings, Owen Garratt now runs a million-dollar art business.
 So you can take his word for it that telling the simple truth and making genuine connections with your clients through compelling storytelling will make a real difference in your ability to create -and keep- new customers.
+If you find yourself still struggling to close any deals, you’ll want to review 10 strategies to improve your art sales.